machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 ### How it works

 - Annotate your `FunctionTools` class with `@SupportedFor`, passing one or more class types.
-- During tool registration, `FunctionToolsLoader` checks this annotation and only applies the tool if the current `appClass` is assignable to one of the supported types.
+- During tool registration, `FunctionToolsLoader` checks this annotation using `isAssignableFrom` and only applies the tool if the current `appClass` is assignable to one of the supported types.
+Subclasses of a listed type are therefore also accepted.

 ### Example